Frequently Asked Questions

 Yes, if you are a therapist and you complete the full training, you are eligible for certification as an FOT by The International Focusing Institute (TIFI).
 You need to be a member of TIFI.

-There is a certification fee by TIFI: For the US $500, Europe $375, South America (and developing countries) $250.
+There is a certification fee by TIFI: For the US $500, Canada and many European countries $375, and lower fees for many countries.
+See TIFI fees.

 There is an option, which we strongly recommend, for you to attend an international weeklong training with other FOT-in-training, but it is not a requirement.